 If you’re a vegan, everyone from your third cousin to your third-grade teacher has likely quizzed you about where you get your nutrients.
 They don’t need to worry.
 Plant-based foods can provide for all your nutritional needs:

 Protein-Packed Plant Foods

 Almost every food contains protein, so it’s nearly impossible not to get enough if you’re consuming a varied diet with an adequate number of calories.
 Soybeans, a vegan superfood, are packed with protein and essential amino acids.
 Other beans as well as chickpeas, lentils, nuts, seeds, mushrooms, broccoli, walnuts, whole-wheat bread, oatmeal, and corn are also good protein sources.

 Calcium Plus Compassion

-Cows don’t have to suffer in order for people to get calcium.
+Cows don’t have to suffer in order for humans to get calcium.
 It’s abundant in collard greens, kale, broccoli, beans, sesame tahini, and almonds.
 It can also be found in calcium-fortified soy or rice milk, orange juice, and some brands of tofu.

 Omega-3 fatty acids are essential for heart, brain, skin, and joint health.
 Fortunately, you can get them without all the cholesterol and toxins found in fish.
 Flaxseeds, walnuts, and canola oil are good vegan sources of the omega-3 ALA.
-It’s also a good idea to take vegan DHA capsules, which contain omega-3s derived from algae (where the fish get it from!).
+It’s also a good idea to take vegan DHA capsules, which contain omega-3s derived from algae (where fish get it from!).